kronicka/ascii-canvas-api/README.md

 1. Clone this repository.
 2. Install the latest version of [Docker](https://docs.docker.com/get-docker/).
 > **NOTE**: Docker Compose is included in Docker Desktop for MacOS and Windows, but may require additional installs for Linux or alternative cases.
 See [this page](https://docs.docker.com/compose/install/) for additional info.
-3. Run the app by using this command in the terminal:
+3. Run the app by running this command in the root of the repo:
 `docker-compose up` (use `-d` to run in the background)
 > **NOTE**: The server runs on `localhost:1337` by default and should be accessible from a browser.